wigging/wigging.github.io/posts/python/sorted-list.md

 ---
-title: Sorted list of items
+title: Sorted list of items with Python
 date: February 4, 2023
 ---